Kentucky Oaks: History

 The first running of the Kentucky Oaks was on May 19, 1875, when Churchill Downs was known as the Louisville Jockey Club.
 The race was founded by Meriwether Lewis Clark Jr. along with the Kentucky Derby, the Clark Handicap, and the Falls City Handicap.

 The Kentucky Oaks and the Kentucky Derby are the oldest continuously contested sporting events in American history.
 The Kentucky Oaks was modeled after the British Epsom Oaks, which has been run annually at Epsom Downs, Epsom, in Surrey since 1779.
 In the first race, the horse Vinaigrette won the then 1+1/2 mi mile race in a time of 2:39 3/4, winning a purse of $1,175.
 Since that race, the Kentucky Oaks has been held each year.

 In 2020, due to the COVID-19 pandemic, the Kentucky Oaks was rescheduled from May 1 to September 4.

 The Kentucky Oaks is considered by some to be among the most popular horse races in American horse-racing society due to its high attendance.
 It has attracted about 100,000 people in attendance each year since 2001's 127th running of the Kentucky Oaks.
 In 1980, attendance reached about 50,000 people and by 1989, it had increased to about 67,000.
 The attendance at the Kentucky Oaks ranks third in North America and usually surpasses the attendance of all other stakes races including the Belmont Stakes and the Breeders' Cup.
 The attendance of the Kentucky Oaks typically trails only the Kentucky Derby and the Preakness Stakes; for more information see American thoroughbred racing top attended events.

 The Kentucky Oaks, the Black-Eyed Susan Stakes, and the Acorn Stakes are the counterparts to the Triple Crown of Thoroughbred Racing, held at Churchill Downs, Pimlico Race Course and Belmont Park, respectively.
 The "Filly Triple Crown", known as the Triple Tiara of Thoroughbred Racing, is a series of three races at the Belmont Park and Saratoga Race Course.
 The National Thoroughbred Racing Association (NTRA) has considered changing the Triple Tiara series to the three counterparts of the Triple Crown.

-In July 2025, Churchill Downs announced that the 2026 Kentucky Oaks would be held later in the evening and televised by NBC in prime time, moving from USA Network; Churchill Downs Inc. CEO Bill Carstanjen stated that a broadcast television airing in prime time would help increase the "national profile" of the Oaks, amid the 2025 Kentucky Derby achieving the race's largest television audience since 1989.
-The later post time has faced criticism from local restaurants, who believed that it could reduce traffic from attendees who scheduled dinner reservations after the Oaks.
+In July 2025, Churchill Downs announced that the 2026 Kentucky Oaks would move from USA Network to a primetime broadcast on NBC.
+Churchill Downs Inc. CEO Bill Carstanjen stated that the changes would help increase the "national profile" of the Oaks, after the 2025 Kentucky Derby achieved the race's largest television audience since 1989.
+With these changes, the post time was moved back from approximately 5:51 p.m.
+ET to 8:40 p.m.
+ET.
+The change was considered controversial by local restaurants, as they typically received a large influx of evening dinner reservations from patrons returning from the Oaks, and believed that the later start time would discourage this.
+Churhcill Downs stated that it was "working closely with the Kentucky Restaurant Association to minimize impacts and create greater visibility and opportunities for Louisville's outstanding restaurants during Derby Week."